DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 3. the **Incident support lead**
     (responsible for monitoring Zendesk and alerting the team to any changes in the queues and severity of experience of users).

+Notes:

+- The comms lead will typically be the delivery manager of the main affected service.
+If that person is not available, the product manager could take on this role, or a DM from another service.
+- The tech lead will typically be the tech lead of the main affected service, or another developer from the team.
+- The support lead will typically be assigned by the support team.

 ### 2. Triage the incident (all incident leads)

 The incident leads should [triage the incident](/operating-a-service/how-to-categorise-technical-incidents.html) (P1, P2, P3).